hamlet-io/hamlet-engine-base/README.md

     ```

 1. The github workflow will then create the container image, and push to both the `latest` tag and to the version tag

+### Updating the changelogs

+In order to ensure the changelogs in each repo correctly reflects what was added in each release, each repo needs to be
+tagged with the release version at the commit listed in the `describe-engine` result

+1. Follow the instructions in the section on "Creating a release" to determine the revision
+1. Tag the repo at the revision with the `x.x.x` version
+1. Trigger the `changelog` action to update the `chore: update changelog` pull request
+1. Merge the `chore: update changelog` pull request (the next commit will trigger the recreation of this pull request)